linozen/exocortex/content/refs/python-for-everybody.md

 print('Done!')
 ```

-#### Finish an Iteration Early {#finish-an-iteration-early}
+#### Finish an Iteration Early

-If you want to exit an iteration early (but do not want to exit the
+If you want to exit an iteration early (but do not want to exit the entire
-entire loop), you can use the `continue`-statement.
-The following code
+loop), you can use the `continue`-statement.
+The following code illustrates that
-illustrates that by not printing back lines to the user that start with
+by not printing back lines to the user that start with the `#`-character.
-the `#`-character.

 ```python
 while True: